kigh143/reactwithredux/README.md

-# React boiler plate
+# React template

 I use this template to bootstrap my react js application.
-If you want to use it just clone and start playing.
+A template for teams, If you want to use it just clone and start playing.
 I will explain how to use it step by step.

 ## Technologies used in this template